mayeranalytics/nanopage/content/pages/documentation/page.md

 There is no lack of choice when it comes to Markdown editors.
 Many editors implement their own Markdown flavors which can make it jsut a little bit harder to get good results with *nanoPage*: Markdown may look really nice in the editor but may look less appealing when rendered by *nanoPage*'s renderer (pandoc).

+The editor that stands out is [Typora](https://typora.io/).
+It differs from the other editors in that it does not have a preview editor.
+Instead the markdown is applied while typing, the result is a highly enjoyable editing experience.
+Mathjax, and other nifty features, are supported.
+(Note that inline equations have to be enabled in the settings.) *Typora* is still in beta and still free.
+The stable release will probably require a paid license. *Typora* is available for Linux, Windows and Mac.

 #### General purpose editors with plugins

 Many general purpose editors have plugins that provide a good editing experience.
 These editors are usually free and available across platforms.

 [Atom](https://atom.io/) with the [markdown-preview-plus](https://atom.io/packages/markdown-preview-plus) package works very well.
 Then [markdown-preview-enhanced](https://atom.io/packages/markdown-preview-enhanced) package looks promising but is still in beta.

 [Visual Studio Code](https://code.visualstudio.com) is a relative newcomer to the editor space, but it is quickly gaining traction.

 [Sublime Text](https://www.sublimetext.com/)

-#### Cross-platform

-[Typora](https://typora.io/) claims to be a "truly minimal markdown editor".
-It differs from the other editors in that it does not have a preview editor.
-Instead the markdown is applied while typing, the result is a very good editing experience.
-Mathjax is supported, note that inline equations have to be enabled in the settings. *Typora* is for macOS X is still in beta.

 #### MacOS X